Submission Process/Deadline for Entries

 - As a rule, judges award winners and finalists in each category.
-The judges have final say in giving awards and they may expand or delete the number of awards in any given year.
+The judges have final say in giving awards and they may expand or reduce the number of awards in any given year.

-- The judge’s decisions are final.
+- The selection committee’s decisions are final.